Nomio

 -

-2) Investing more time upfront in sketching and low-fidelity phases streamlined later stages, saving hours of iteration during high-fidelity design.
+2) Investing more time upfront in sketching and low-fidelity phases streamlined later stages, saving hours of iteration later in high-fidelity

 -